Pet Cemetery in Perth

 Just like with people, you can elect to have a plain or elaborate pet headstone made for your beloved companion.
 Many pet cemeteries offer plain pet headstones or memorial plaques included in their pet cemetery plot allocations.
 However, some will allow you to also have a custom pet headstone engraved yourself.

 A custom pet headstone can be engraved with text, symbols and even your pets portrait.
-There are a number of businesses that make custom pet headstones in Australia.
-A few local Perth sites to check out are Forever Shining, Stone Engraving and Mack Memorials.
+Some of the pet headstones that we sell here at Perth Vet Care, include:

 How to Secure a Pet Cemetery Plot for Your Pet